 The recipient of the scholarship will be awarded up to £3,000 a year for 3 years of study.

-Bursaries are usually paid in three equal instalments every academic year.
-For the 2021/22 academic year the payment dates are:
+Bursaries are usually paid in three equal instalments every academic year in December, February and April.

 To be eligible, you must: